42+ Years of Serving Injured Workers in Pennsylvania

-Collecting Workers’ Compensation after Contracting an Occupational Disease
+Workers’ Compensation for Contracting an Occupational Disease

-Dedicated Philadelphia Workers’ Compensation Lawyers Explain Your Rights
+Workers’ Compensation Lawyers Explain Your Rights

 The World Health Organization defines occupational diseases as those which are “Contracted primarily as a result of an exposure to risk factors arising from work activity.”
 That is a pretty broad definition.
 But if you work in a dangerous industry in Pennsylvania, your chances of developing an occupational disease are high, and that definition could be the difference between collecting the workers’ compensation benefits you need to protect your family and suffering for years.
-At Larry Pitt & Associates, our Philadelphia workers’ compensation lawyers help people just like you whose jobs led to them developing serious medical conditions.
+At Larry Pitt & Associates, P.C., our compassionate workers’ compensation lawyers help people just like you whose jobs led to them developing serious medical conditions.
 We fight on your behalf so you can get the help you need and deserve.

 What Causes an Occupational Disease?

 An occupational disease is one caused by your working conditions.
-The most common cause is exposure – to toxins, to chemicals, to dangerous substances.
+The most common cause is exposure – to toxins, to chemicals, and to dangerous substances.
 Repeated exposure can lead to permanent, long-term medical conditions with no cure.
-That is why in PA, workers’ compensation offers a number of types of benefits to help people whose illness will prevent them from going back to work.
+That is why in Pennsylvania, workers’ compensation offers a number of types of benefits to help people whose illness will prevent them from going back to work.

 Who is at Risk of an Occupational Disease?